GavinMendelGleason/blog/entries/semantic_future.md

 and it is not unless you actually check what inferences arise that you can see the problem.

-And this is not unsual.
+And this is not unusual.
 One of the formalisers of OWL said this:

 ![Inconsistencies produce nonsense more than obvious contradictions, and often when long inference chains are followed. \@ImageSnippets found one in Wikidata that implied that native Americans are insects, another that Paris is an "abstract media type".
 I'm sure there are more.](../assets/pat_hayes_twitter.png)